 The GDP growth assumptions are based on the Commission's Economic and Financial Affairs Directorate-General's forecasts of April 2005 for the short term (2004-2006) as well as the long term (2005-2030).
 More specifically, short terms fore-casts are taken from European Commission Economic Forecasts, Spring 2005 (EUROPEAN ECONOMY.
 No. 2/ 2005.
 Office for Official Publications of the EC.ISBN92-894-8881-6), also published on the website: http://europa.eu.int/comm/economy_finance/publications/european_economy/2005/ee205en.pdf.
-Long-term forecasts are taken from European Commission, DG-ECFIN "Long Run Labour Productivity and Potential Growth Rate Projections For the EU25 countries up to 2050 (information note for Members of the EPC's working group an ageing populations)", ECFIN/50485/04-EN.
+Long-term forecasts are taken from European Commission, DG ECFIN "Long Run Labour Productivity and improvement rates.
+The PRIMES model has been used for analysis of energy and climate policy for a long time and the baseline assumptions13 are updated on a regular basis to reflect the most likely future trend.
 Furthermore, baseline assumptions are validated with the involvement of experts from Member States.
 The most recently updated baseline was published in 2006.
 There is no other data source at the disposal of the Commission, which offers a comparable degree of consistency and uniform accuracy across all Member States, thus ensuring equal treatment of Member States.

-- (9) The PRIMES model has been concretely applied on the basis of a coherent set of assumptions and methodologies for the publication "European Energy and Transport Trends" of the Commission's Directorate-General for Transport and Energy16 and for the publication of its Environment Directorate-General containing the calculation of baseline scenarios for the revision of the National Emission Ceilings Directive17.
-The figures for GDP and 2005 carbon intensity are identical in both publications, while for 2010 the figure for carbon intensity18 differs19.
-Where there is a low carbon constraint instead of an even less stringent one, carbon intensity will improve more over time due to the stronger incentive for operators to reduce emissions. - (10)The introduction of the Community scheme in 2005 and the strong commitments by the EU and Member States to combat climate change provide a clear and sustained signal to installations covered by the Community scheme that there is an economic cost to emitting greenhouse gases, which will become even more important in the future.
+- (9) The PRIMES model has been concretely applied on the basis of a coherent set of assumptions and methodologies for the publication "European Energy and Transport Trends" of the Commission's Directorate-General for Transport and Energy14 and for the publication of its Environment Directorate-General containing the calculation of baseline scenarios for the revision of the National Emission Ceilings Directive15.
+The figures for GDP and 2005 carbon intensity are identical in both publications, while for 2010 the figure for carbon intensity16 differs17.
+Where there is a low carbon constraint instead of an even less stringent one, carbon intensity will improve more over time due to the stronger incentive for operators to reduce emissions. - (10) The introduction of the Community scheme in 2005 and the strong commitments by the EU and Member States to combat climate change provide a clear and sustained signal to installations covered by the Community scheme that there is an economic cost to emitting greenhouse gases, which will become even more important in the future.
 This reinforces long-term economic incentives to reduce emissions.
-As a consequence, carbon intensity will improve over time at least at a rate as indicated in the "low carbon constraint / no CCS"-case20. - The Commission considers that this level of carbon intensity improvement does not (11)appropriately reflect most likely future trends because it does not take account of all relevant factors, including recent developments.
-In addition to the economic incentives created by the Community scheme, operators will be likely to increasingly invest in energy efficient technologies in order to lower their fuel and electricity costs.
+As a consequence, carbon intensity will improve over time at least at a rate as indicated in the "low carbon constraint / no CCS"-case18.